-14. Glossary
+13. Glossary

-Term Definition Application The details that applicants provide in the online portal to apply for funding under the grant opportunity.
-AusIndustry The division of the same name within the Department.
+Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
 Community consultation committee Committee either established or identified by the MP who assist the MP to identify the projects for consideration by the department.
 Department The Department of Industry, Science, Energy and Resources.
 Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
-Eligible application An application or proposal for funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
-Eligible project cost The total eligible cost of the project, which includes the approved grant amount, plus any relevant matching contribution.
-Federal electorate A geographical area of Australia (known as an electoral division) represented by a member of Parliament elected at a House of Representatives election.
-Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
-Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
-GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
-Grantee The recipient of grant funding under a grant agreement.
-Guidelines Guidelines that the Minister gives to the Department to provide the framework for the administration of the program, as in force from time to time.
-Local governing body As defined by the Local Government (Financial Assistance) Act 1995.
-For the purposes of the program additional local governing bodies are identified in 4.1 of the grant opportunity guidelines.
+Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 2.